royashbrook/royashbrook.github.io/_posts/2022-04-18-Moving-15-million-documents-to-the-cloud.md

 #### Day 4

 So first thing I did on Day 4 was start writing this blog post.
 I had already intended to keep a running narrative, but I realized I was on Day 4 and just had notes of what I was doing which isn't exactly what I wanted to do originally.
-So I caught up to here. =)
+So I caught up to here. 😀

 _note: The entire goal of this day-by-day log was to give some insight into this type of a process.
-So letting my notes languish seemed like a bad idea. =P fortunately I got it going at this point as I had some interruptions later that would have made recounting what all went on a bit of a nightmare._
+So letting my notes languish seemed like a bad idea. 😛 fortunately I got it going at this point as I had some interruptions later that would have made recounting what all went on a bit of a nightmare._

 I'm still not exactly sure what shape the data is going to take, so I cleared out all of the data from the database just to narrow the objects in my head space for now.
 DB01 was turned off for now and I am using Azure Data Studio for all of my sql work on my mac.
 The key tables with metadata that I need are these: